Payment-Components/demo-translator-cbpr/README.md

 #### Modify the generated message
 Once you have the translated message as text, you can use our other Financial Messaging Libraries(ISO20022 and MT) in order to create a Java Object and make any changes you want.

 In order to create an ISO20022 Java Object use the below code.
 The class FIToFICustomerCreditTransfer08 may vary depending on the ISO20022 Message Type.
+More information about CBPR+ Messages handling is available in PaymentComponents [wiki](https://wiki.paymentcomponents.com/display/SL/ISO20022+Documentation#ISO20022Documentation-CBPR+Handling).

 ```java
 //For non CBPR+ Messages(pain.001.001.09)